What is CBD Hemp Oil? [Full Guide]

-Cannabidiol, unlike THC, is non-psychoactive, meaning that taking it will not get you high.
-According to the World Health Organization, CBD is generally well-tolerated in humans and does not have the potential to be an addictive substance – in other words, it’s completely safe!
+Cannabidiol, unlike THC, is non-intoxicating, meaning that taking it will not get you high.
+According to the World Health Organization, CBD is generally well-tolerated in humans and does not have the potential to be an addictive substance – in other words, evidence points towards it being safe!

-There is a growing body of research into the potential therapeutic benefits of CBD, as it is increasingly being used as an alternative treatment to reduce in a number of symptoms; we’ll get into that later.
+There is a growing body of research into the potential of CBD, as it is increasingly being used as an alternative in reducing a number of symptoms; we’ll get into that later.

 Side effects of CBD

 While CBD is generally well-tolerated, some consumers do experience side effects, especially during their first time using cannabidiol.
 Side effects usually include a dry mouth, light headedness (caused by a lowered blood pressure), drowsiness, and sometimes nausea.
 All of these symptoms are not fatal and can be fixed quickly.

 This list of minor side effects is often the reason people switch to CBD – traditional options often have a much longer list of side effects, all of which are more concerning!

 Can CBD make you high?